What is pancreatic cancer?

 Periampullary Cancer

-The ampulla of Vater is a conical structure at the junction of the bile duct and pancreatic duct, near the start of the small intestine.
-When cancer develops in this area, it is called periampullary cancer.
+The Ampulla of Vater is a conical structure that is found at the conjunction of the bile duct and the pancreatic duct, where the small intestine begins.
+When a cancer forms near this part of the body, it is known as Periampullary cancer.

 Signs and symptoms of periampullary cancer